Intensifier: Illocutionary force

-Use of an intensifier subtly suggests to the reader or listener what emotion he should feel.
-By naming an emotion within the predicate, the writer compels the reader to consider this emotion and hence he begins to feel it.
+An intensifier expressly provides an emotional characterization of a lexical item for the benefit of a reader or listener.
+A speaker or writer's use of the characterization encourages a reader or listener to consider and begin to feel the underlying emotion.

-Persuasiveness, credibility
+Persuasiveness and credibility

 Legal

 In general, overuse of intensifiers negatively affects the persuasiveness or credibility of a legal argument.
-But if a judge's authoritative written opinion uses a high rate of intensifiers, a lawyer's written appeal of that opinion that also uses a high rate of intensifiers is associated with an increase in favorable outcomes for such appeals.
+However, if a judge's authoritative written opinion uses a high rate of intensifiers, a lawyer's written appeal of that opinion that also uses a high rate of intensifiers is associated with an increase in favorable outcomes for such appeals.
 Also, when judges disagree with each other in writing, they tend to use more intensifiers.

 Business

-A 2010 Stanford Graduate School of Business study found that, in quarterly earnings conference calls, deceptive CEOs use a greater percent quantity of "extreme positive emotions words" than CEOs telling the truth.
-This finding agrees with the presumption that a CEO attempting to hide poor performance exerts themself more forcefully to persuade their listeners.
+A 2010 Stanford Graduate School of Business study found that, in quarterly earnings conference calls, deceptive CEOs use a greater percent quantity of "extreme positive emotions words" than do CEOs telling the truth.
+That finding agrees with the presumption that CEOs attempting to hide poor performance exert themselves more forcefully to persuade their listeners.
 David F. Larcker and Zakolyukinaz give a list of 115 extreme positive emotions words, including intensifiers: awful, deucedly, emphatically, excellently, fabulously, fantastically, genuinely, gloriously, immensely, incredibly, insanely, keenly, madly, magnificently, marvelously, splendidly, supremely, terrifically, truly, unquestionably, wonderfully, very [good].

-A 2013 Forbes Magazine article about counterproductive modes of expression in English specifically discouraged use of really, observing that it provokes doubt and degrades the speaker's credibility: "'Really' – Finder calls this a 'poor attempt to instill candor and truthfulness' that makes clients and coworkers question whether you're really telling the truth."
+A 2013 Forbes Magazine article about counterproductive modes of expression in English specifically discouraged use of really and observed that it provokes doubt and degrades the speaker's credibility: "'Really' – Finder calls this a 'poor attempt to instill candor and truthfulness' that makes clients and coworkers question whether you're really telling the truth."